Summary

 Though travel rewards are your best bet, the Ultimate Rewards program gives you a diverse array of redemption options, including statement credits, bank deposits, gift cards and merchandise.

 Also, you have a lot of flexibility in how you redeem your points for travel.
-You can purchase travel from an outside site and redeem your points for statement credits or you can purchase travel through the Ultimate Rewards site.
+You can purchase travel from an outside site and redeem your points for statement credits, but you can also purchase travel through the Ultimate Rewards site.

 You can transfer Ultimate Rewards points to Chase’s travel partners at a 1:1 rate

-One of the main advantages of Chase Ultimate Rewards is that you can transfer them to an outside loyalty program if you own an Ultimate Rewards card with an annual fee.
+One of the main advantages of the Chase Ultimate Rewards program is the fact you can transfer them to an outside loyalty program if you own an Ultimate Rewards card with an annual fee.

-Chase’s list of travel partners includes several major airlines and hotel chains – giving you access to a worldwide travel network.
-Your points transfer at a 1:1 rate, which means your points maintain their value once you transfer them.
+Chase’s list of travel partners includes several major airlines and hotel chains, giving you access to a worldwide travel network.
+Your Chase points transfer at a 1:1 rate, which means your points maintain their value once you transfer them.

 You can redeem any number of Ultimate Rewards points at any time